 - be in writing to Council or lodged electronically via FOI Online

 - clearly describe the specific documents or group of documents you want access to

 - it is recommended that you try to give a time period and describe the type of documents you want (such as reports, letters or permits) and not ‘all documents’ in a broad category.
 If your request is quite broad, you may receive and be charged for documents you don’t want access to.

 - include the application fee which is a non-refundable, fixed cost or provide evidence that you qualify to have an application fee waived under the hardship provisions.
 There may be other costs incurred in granting access to the documents you have requested.

-Once your request is received, the council’s FOI officer will review it to make sure that all the necessary information has been included and the documents you are requesting have been clearly identified.
+Once your request is received, Council’s FOI officer will review it to make sure that all the necessary information has been included and the documents you are requesting have been clearly identified.
 The officer will contact you if more information is needed.

 Council may not be able to identify any relevant documents to release.
 If there are relevant documents, the FOI officer will decide to either: